 To meet workload demands, trial court positions are established by the presiding judge, or court executive officer, if designated by the presiding judge.
-(Note: Subordinate judicial officer positions were established by statute prior to January 1, 2001, and by the Judicial Council after
+(Note: Subordinate judicial officer positions were established by statute before January 1, 2001, and by the Judicial Council after January 1, 2001.)
+Each position will be assigned a full-time equivalent (FTE) value.
+Positions can be filled on a full-time, part-time, intermittent, limited-term, or temporary basis.